3P's lessons plans

 Formadora de Lengua Inglesa

-Students will identify and sort the clothes flashcards by color.
+Students will identify and sort the ESL clothes vocabulary flashcards by color.
 Review the colors on the board by drawing a color splotch and having the stduents say the name.

 Have the students say what they have sorted: a brown hat!